 A neurosurgeon may recommend that they operate to insert a tube, called a ‘shunt’, into your skull to drain some of the excess fluid away.
 (A shunt is sometimes called a ‘ventricular catheter’).

 The shunt has valves to make sure that it takes fluid in the correct direction, away from the brain and towards other parts of the body that can easily absorb it, such as the stomach lining.

-A shunt is not a cure for a brain tumour, nor does it treat the brain tumour itself, but it can help to improve symptoms by relieving the pressure in your child's skull.
+A shunt is not a cure for a brain tumour, nor does it treat the brain tumour itself, but it can help to improve symptoms by relieving the pressure in your skull.

 If you need to have a shunt for a long period of time you will have regular check-ups to ensure that it is still working as it should and that it has not become blocked or infected.

 You cannot see a shunt from outside the body, so other people will not know it is there unless they are told.
 You may be able to feel the shunt running down behind their ear.

 If a shunt is part of a child’s long-term treatment plan, it will usually be inserted in a way that allows for their growth.
 This means that they should not require new shunts as they grow.

 Shunts can, however, have complications, such as becoming blocked, so you may need a number of shunts throughout your life.
 Speak to your health team about safety and being aware of the signs of blockage or infection.